 I was first inspired to cook this dish after joyfully watching Nigel Slater's Middle East and reminiscing about my time spent living in Jordan.
-I whipped this recipe up for a close friend who was eager to try a Middle Eastern dish and we both loved the result, the juicy chicken thighs notably absorbed the tartness of the fresh lemons, the nuttiness of the za'atar that we lovingly rubbed on the meat (be prepared to get your hands dirty) and the slight sourness of the sumac.
+I whipped this recipe up for a close friend who was eager to try a Middle Eastern dish and we both loved the result, the juicy chicken thighs notably absorbed the tartness of the fresh lemons, the nuttiness of the za'atar that we lovingly rubbed on the meat and the slight sourness of the sumac.

 Za'atar and Sumac are unusual and magical spices liven up any recipe, Za'atar is typically eaten sprinkled on bread with oil, with labneh (rich strained yogurt) on meat or on grilled vegetables such as aubergine.
 Admittedly, Za'atar can be difficult to find at a non-exorbitant price however it is very simple to make yourself at home The Za'atar spice blend consists of toasted sesame seeds and spices (ground cumin, ground Sumac, dried marjoram, fresh oregano), the trick is to toast the seeds in a dry pan, on a high heat for one to two minutes.
 Then place all the ingredients in a blender and process until finely mixed.
 Store in a jar in the fridge for up to a week.

 Sumac, on the other hand is widely available in supermarkets (thankfully) and is made from dried red fruits, it has a magical glittering purple color that makes it stand out compared the dull browns and deep oranges of other spices.
 In Iran and other nations of the Middle East, sumac is in fact served as a condiment just like salt and pepper.